public policy and sustainability committee charter

 The following shall be the common recurring duties and responsibilities of the Committee in carrying out its oversight functions.
 These duties and responsibilities are set forth below as a guide to the Committee with the understanding that the Committee may alter or supplement them as appropriate under the circumstances to the extent permitted by applicable law or listing standard.

-- The Committee shall assist the Board of Directors in identifying, evaluating, and monitoring public policy trends and environmental issues that affect the Corporation’s activities and performance, and shall recommend to the Board policies, programs and strategies concerning such trends and issues;
+- The Committee shall assist the Board of Directors in identifying, evaluating, and monitoring public policy trends and environmental issues that affect the Corporation’s activities and performance, as well as oversight of voluntary reporting of these matters, and shall recommend to the Board policies, programs and strategies concerning such trends and issues;

-- The Committee shall provide oversight and guidance on, and receive reports regarding, environmental matters in connection with the Corporation’s projects and operations;
+- The Committee shall provide oversight and guidance on, and receive reports regarding, environmental matters, including those related to sustainability and climate change, in connection with the Corporation’s projects and operations;

-- The Committee shall assist the Board in fulfilling its oversight responsibility for the Corporation’s broad enterprise risk management program by reviewing and evaluating risks that may arise in connection with the social, political, environmental, human rights and public policy aspects of the Corporation’s activities;
+- The Committee shall assist the Board in fulfilling its oversight responsibility for the Corporation’s broad enterprise risk management program by reviewing and evaluating risks that may arise in connection with the social, political, environmental, human rights and public policy aspects of the Corporation’s activities, and in doing so direct that the Corporation consider a broad range of perspectives;

 - The Committee shall review public policy trends and make recommendations to the Board of Directors regarding how the Corporation can anticipate and adjust to these trends in order to more effectively achieve its business goals and actively participate in the public policy dialogue;

-- The Committee shall develop recommendations to the Board in order to assist in formulating and adopting basic policies, programs and practices concerning a range of public policy issues which include corporate responsibility, ecology and environmental protection, human rights, employee safety, socially responsible business conduct, consumer affairs, protection of privacy, controlled substance abuse, affirmative action/equal opportunity matters, government relations and the support of charitable, political and educational organizations;
+- The Committee shall develop recommendations to the Board in order to assist in formulating and adopting basic policies, programs and practices concerning a range of public policy issues which include but are not limited to sustainability and climate change, environmental protection, corporate responsibility, human rights, government relations and the support of charitable, political and educational organizations;

-- The Committee shall annually review the policies and procedures and expenditures for the Corporation’s political activities including political contributions and direct and indirect lobbying;
+- The Committee shall annually review the policies and procedures, expenditures and public disclosure practices related to the Corporation’s political activities including political contributions and direct and indirect lobbying;

 - The Committee shall assist the Board of Directors in analyzing the Corporation’s global reputation;